 Do Employment Claims Always Go to Tribunal?

-When you bring a claim to the Employment Tribunal one of your biggest concerns is likely to be the Tribunal Hearing itself.
-Will your claim go to Tribunal?
+When you bring a claim to the employment tribunal, one of your biggest concerns is likely to be the tribunal hearing itself.
+Will your claim go to tribunal?
 How fast will it happen?
 Will you have time to prepare properly?
 There are a lot of genuine concerns to have when you bring a claim.
 Unfortunately, there are also a lot of myths out there that can muddy the waters and cause confusion and further stress.
-This article debunks the top three most common myths about the Tribunal hearing.
+This article debunks the most common myths about the tribunal hearing.

 The Majority of Claims Settle Long Before the Actual Tribunal Hearing

 There are a variety of reasons that your claim could settle outside of the Tribunal, and if you find yourself in a position to settle for a reasonable settlement, then you should strongly consider doing so.
 If you go to a Tribunal hearing there is no guarantee that you will win, you have as much chance of going to Tribunal and losing as you do of winning.
 Going to Tribunal is a big risk, and there are consequences to taking such a risk.
 If you lose, you could be exposed to the Respondent’s costs.

 Settling before going to Tribunal is actively encouraged by the Tribunal service and ACAS (who offer a free conciliation service).
 If you can find legal representation, they will actively look for opportunities to settle your claim to avoid the risk of going to Tribunal and walking away with nothing.
 Your solicitors will work hard to negotiate a suitable compensation settlement for you.